cpske/ISP/assignment/ku-polls/iteration4.md

 ### 1. New and Revised Functionality

 1. List of polls displays all published polls, not just newest polls.
 Polls are sorted by date, from newest to oldest.
-2. A user can delete his own vote on a poll, provided the poll is still open for voting.

 ### 2. Automation using Github